Fostering creativity in your living room through decor

 We all want to be that creative genius writing on whatever surface they can, and we’re here to tell you that this can be you.

-For other surfaces there’s whiteboards of all shapes and sizes, blackboards.
+For other surfaces, there are whiteboards of all shapes and sizes, blackboards.
 Stick huge sheets of paper to the walls if you don’t have either of these.
 Get those ideas down.

 Decor doesn’t have to just be functional

 If you’re scrolling to the end just to hit that share button and get this post out there, thank you.
-Here’s some key points to recap, especially for you die-hards out there who’ve read this far:
+Here are some key points to recap, especially for you die-hards out there who’ve read this far:

 - Your interiors can be whatever you want them to be